shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-The attack is attributed to a **Russian state-sponsored group**.
+The attack has been linked to a **Russian state-sponsored threat group**.

-Known for:
+They’re also known for:
 - Industroyer
 - Olympic Destroyer
 - KillDisk

-👉 This classifies the attack as **nation-state cyber warfare**
+👉 This puts the attack firmly in the category of **nation-state cyber warfare**

 ---